tapsterbot/controller/README.md

 ## Running

+(*Make sure you have connected an Android device via USB and that USB debugging is enabled on the device.*)

 1. Run server.js from the main checkout directory:
   ```
   node server.js
   ```

 2. Open the controller URL:
   ```
   http://localhost:8080/
   ```